ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

-The reality is, unless you're a smaller company that's planning to only offer a general ChatGPT experience to the company that is the same for everyone, the chances are high they your going to want to offer different flavors of these services for different use cases, or will need to provide duplicate copies of these services to different personas for purposes of cost centers and billing.
+The reality is, unless you're a smaller company that's planning to only offer a general ChatGPT experience to the company that is the same for everyone, the chances are high they your going to want to offer different flavors of these services for different use cases, or will need to provide duplicate copies of these services to different personas for purposes of divvying up cost centers and billing.

 Product teams at a company may need to offer different types of services and models to customers that are primed and trained by different data sets, which would necessitate separate discrete backend services; also, the product teams may